mherchel/herchel.com/src/blog/perfmatters/index.md

 </figure>

-## Down to Redwood City
+### Down to Redwood City

-Monday I visited SF (that's how all the _cooool_ locals refer to San Francisco) and then headed down to Redwood City, which is about 30 miles south.
+On Monday, I visited SF (that's how all the _cooool_ locals refer to San Francisco) and then headed down to Redwood City, which is about 30 miles south.

 Through the magic of the #Perfmatters Slack organization, I met up with [David Ross](https://twitter.com/cdaveross) Monday night on Monday night for some beer and pastrami sandwiches at [The Refuge](https://www.refugesc.com), which had been featured in _Diners, Drive-Ins and Dives_.

-The best part of the night was learning about beer from who is probably one of the most beer-knowledgeable people that I've met.
+The best part of the night was learning about beer from, who is probably, one of the most beer-knowledgeable people that I've met.
 I learned the difference between a "small IPA", and "session IPA", and more.

-The conference kicked off Tuesday morning.
+## The conference kicked off Tuesday morning.

 Although all sessions were absolutely amazing...
-A couple notable sessions were
+I'm going to detail the sessions that I got a lot out of below.

+I'm also going to include links to [Cristina Shaver](http://www.cristinashaver.com/)'s [awesome notes from each session](https://github.com/cshaver/perfmatters-notes).

+### Making Pinterest Fast
+by Jessica Chan, Sarah Dapul-Weberman, and Michelle Vu

 Pinterest - showed off a really cool dashboard where they would constantly track the performance of the site (they track the 90th percentile).

 If they detect a regression, they have a tool that automatically does a git bisect and then run performance regression tests to find the exact culprit.
 The performance team will then work with the author to fix the performance regression.

+### Faster Bytes is Not Always Enough - Why is The Web Slow? (and what can we do about it)
+by Yoav Weiss

 Yoav's session about HTTP2 aka h2 had a lot of great information including the http 1/1 handles poor connections better.
 Also talked about link preload prefetch etc.

 slides https://yoavweiss.github.io/perfmatters_resource_loading/#1

+### Demystifying Performance Timings
+by Jeremy Wagner

 Jeremy Wagner's session on performance timings were jam packed with lots of deep information on the navigation timing api and others.

+### Modern Performance in the Year of the Dog
+by Jem Young

 Jem Young's session on "Modern Performance in the Year of the Dog" was amazing because he talked about real trade offs that front-end developers and engineers make on a daily basis.
 Sometimes various objectives don't always align together properly.

+### Making the browser faster
+by Lin Clark

 Lin Clark's session on faster was amazing.
 Lin works for Mozilla and talked about Firefox's effort to parallize its processing of the webpage.